An Overview of Midlife Transition & Crisis

 The more a person resists their midlife crisis: the longer it takes.

-When a person doesn’t change after five years, they become a slightly worn out version of their old self again.
+When a person doesn’t change after three to five years, they become a slightly worn-out version of their old self again.

 Of course, many variations to this exist.
-Some people settle back down after only three years of shifting on their own.
-It depends on if a person finds something that matches to their heart and how others in their life help them grow.
+The timing depends on if a person finds something that matches to their heart and how others in their life help them grow.

 Don’t worry about the time frame and start living your life now.